 Generator’s solution?
 SPARK.

-SPARK engages women and gender non-conforming students in the STEM fields — that’s science, technology, engineering, and math — through a year-long design-thinking process to develop, prototype, and pitch an invention.
+Our SPARK program engages women and gender non-conforming students in the STEM fields — that’s science, technology, engineering, and math — through a year-long design-thinking process to develop, prototype, and pitch an invention.

 SPARK’s focus is to expose students to careers in the STEM fields with long-term mentor relationships, ongoing exposure to advanced tools and technology, and by experiencing failure in a supportive and collaborative environment.

-“School doesn’t teach you that failing is part of learning,” Rachel said, “Students get this false idea that success is a polished thing that only smart people achieve, when in reality those ‘successful’ people had opportunity, they had support, and they still probably experienced a lot of failure before they became successful.”
+“School doesn’t teach you that failing is part of learning,” Program Director Rachel Hooper said, “Students get this false idea that success is a polished thing that only smart people achieve when in reality those ‘successful’ people had more opportunities, they had support, and they still probably experienced a lot of failures before they became successful.”

 Generator partnered with Winooski High School, Spaulding High School in Barre, and the Lund Center.
 Each institution had students facing different barriers.